Pokrt/dleap_tutorial/index.md

 hero:
   name: "HCL Domino Leap Tutorial"
   text: "From zero to hero in few days."
-  tagline: "This tutorial will help you learn how to develop workflow applications in HCL Domino Leap using no-code and low-code (JavaScript) skills.
-Note: Work in progress.
-This is not an official HCL Software documentation."
+  tagline: "This tutorial will help you learn how to develop workflow applications in HCL Domino Leap using no-code and low-code (JavaScript) skills. "
   actions:
     - theme: brand
       text: Tutorial